Why the benefits of 5S programs don't stand the test of time

 - Conduct on-site activities to achieve the change

 The classic approach looks something like this: a pilot area is selected in the plant, and then the change process takes place over about two weeks.
 It consists in reorganizing the space and determining new organizational practices.
 This part of the process usually works very well.

 It is only once the consultants have left the premises that the problems begin.
-I’ve seen it as an in-house Lean Manufacturing specialist, I’ve seen it as a consultant; it’s always the same old story: organizations are able to implement 5S, but not to sustain it.
-However, the principle of the approach is very clear on this: Shitsuke means discipline!
+I’ve seen it as an in-house Lean Manufacturing specialist, I’ve seen it as a consultant; it’s always the same old story: organizations are able to implement 5S, and other lean systems, but not to sustain them.
+However, the principle of that lean approach is very clear on this: Shitsuke means discipline!

 Being disciplined implies that a manager is accountable for maintaining and improving the practices and principles implemented through 5S.
 In reality, however, front-line managers underestimate this responsibility and therefore neglect it.